zhangyancoder/git_notes/README.md

 ***
 People laugh and people cry.
 Some give up, some always try.
 Some say hi while some say bey.
 Some will gorget you but never will I.
 ***
+I was born with an enormous need for affection,and a terrible need to give it.
+***
+There is only one heroism in the world,to see the world as it is and to love it.
+***
+Do not argue with an idiot.
+He will drag you down to his level and beat you with experience.
+***
+I'm proud of my heart.
+It's been played, burned and broken, but it still works.
+***
+A reader lives a thousand lives before he dies.
+The man who never reads lives only one.
+***